 DESIGN OF LOBBY COLUMNS

 In the Han Dynasty, horses are considered a key symbol as they represent power and majesty.
-And in our lobby, you'll find beautiful motifs of Fei Ma, or flying horses, delicately laser-cut into the bronze columns — emulating a mystical pattern that looks like bark on a tree.
+In our lobby, you'll find beautiful motifs of Fei Ma, or flying horses, delicately laser-cut into the bronze columns — emulating a mystical pattern resembling bark on a tree.

 THE MOUNTAIN TOP

 Crafted by Sui Jianguo, “Discobole” is a uniquely “Chinese” imitation of Discobolus — a Greek sculpture of a man throwing a discus.
-The main difference is that this discus thrower is wearing an iconic Mao suit.
+The main difference is that this discus thrower wears an iconic Mao suit.